Tenn. Comp. R. & Regs. 0400-20-07-.25 - TRAINING FOR AN AUTHORIZED NUCLEAR PHARMACIST

 Pass an examination in nuclear pharmacy administered by diplomates of the

-specialty board, which assesses knowledge and competency in procurement,
+specialty board that assesses knowledge and competency in procurement,

 compounding, quality assurance, dispensing, distribution, health and safety,